apache/doris/docs/en/docs/query-acceleration/statistics.md

 Notice：

 - Histogram statistics do not support incremental collection.
-- When using incremental collection, you must ensure that the statistical information of table inventory is available (that is, other historical partition data does not change).
-Otherwise, the statistical information will be inaccurate.
+- When using incremental collection, you must ensure that the statistics information of table inventory is available (that is, other historical partition data does not change).
+Otherwise, the statistics information will be inaccurate.

 Example: